Alphaville (film): Plot

 As an archetypal American antihero private eye, with a trenchcoat, fedora hat, and weathered visage, Lemmy Caution's old-fashioned machismo conflicts with the puritanical computer.
 The opposition of his role to logic (and that of other dissidents to the regime) is represented by faux quotations from Capitale de la douleur ("Capital of Pain"), a book of poems by Paul Éluard.

-Caution meets Dickson, who starts making love to a "Seductress Third Class" but then dies while telling Caution to "make Alpha 60 destroy itself" and "save those who weep".
+Caution meets Dickson, who starts having sex with a "Seductress Third Class" but then dies while telling Caution to "make Alpha 60 destroy itself" and "save those who weep".
 Caution then enlists the assistance of Natacha von Braun, a programmer of Alpha 60 and daughter of Professor von Braun.
 Natacha is a citizen of Alphaville and, when questioned, says that she does not know the meaning of "love" or "conscience".
 Caution falls in love with her, and his love introduces emotion and unpredictability into the city.
 Natacha discovers, with the help of Lemmy Caution, that she was actually born outside Alphaville.

 Alpha 60 converses with Lemmy Caution several times, and its guttural voice seems to be ever-present in the city.
 The computer identifies Caution as a spy and sentences him to death, but he escapes, shooting and killing the men guarding him.
 He finds Professor von Braun, who was originally known as Leonard Nosferatu, but Caution is repeatedly told that Nosferatu no longer exists.
 The Professor offers Caution the chance to join Alphaville and even to rule a galaxy.
 When he refuses Caution's offer to go back to "the outlands", Caution kills him and escapes.

 Caution finally destroys or incapacitates Alpha 60 by telling it a riddle that involves something that it cannot comprehend: poetry.
 The concept of the individual self has been lost to the collectivized citizens of Alphaville, and this is the key to Caution's riddle.
 As the citizens collapse, Caution leaves Alphaville, with Natacha, who eventually achieves an understanding of herself as an individual with desires.
 He tells her not to look back, and the film ends with her line "Je vous aime" ("I love you").